 How much do you know about the demographics of the community surrounding your dental office?

-Setting up shop in the right neighborhood and understanding the people who live nearby are both critical for the success of your dental practice and your dental marketing strategies.
+Setting up shop in the right neighborhood and understanding the people who live nearby are both critical for the success of your dental practice and your dental marketing plan.
 Without knowing who your patients (and future patients) are, it will be difficult to attract them to your office.

 Collecting accurate demographic data will help you get a clear picture of the local population and help you come up with the right dental marketing plan to connect with them.
 But where do you start?
 And what data should you gather?

 Why are demographics important?

 Knowing the demographics of your service area gives you a snapshot of your practice’s potential growth and success.
-Demographic data, broken down by city, county, or zip codes, also helps you pinpoint marketing efforts so you can maximize your return on investment (ROI) by adjusting messaging and spending for particular areas.
+Demographic data, broken down by city, county, or zip codes, also helps you pinpoint marketing efforts so you can maximize your dental marketing ROI by adjusting messaging and spending for particular areas.
 For example, one neighboring town may be filled with prospects for your dental membership plan, while another may have little interest in it.
 With accurate demographics, you can spend your marketing dollars where they’ll get results.

 What demographic data should you research?